So I’m going to say this upfront. Just as McDonald’s new ‘Beijing chicken

 4 fresh corn cobs

-1 red capsicum, diced to the same size as corn kernels
+1 red capsicum, diced to the same

 ½ cup chopped spring onions